mtbigham/AirScraper/README.md

 ##Output
 A file named `Output.csv` will be generated in the AirScraper directory
 NOTE: The current default output (if run without args specified) is for MCO->BOS on 2015-05-13 to 2015-05-15

+##Goals
+Airscraper was originally just a quick weekend project to get some experience with Python and the Scrapy framework.
+As such, it currently only grabs the flight info from one set of origins/destinations at a time, and only for the dates that the user specifies.
+I would like to expand this to correctly grab information on every Jetblue flight for the coming X user-entered days.